DaveCTurner/paxos/Paxos.thy.md

 needed to allow proposals to be chosen with a slightly-old topology.
 The condition on each topology to intersect all of its subsequent topology is used to show that consistency is preserved even given this extra flexibility.

+Notice that, because instance topology versions are increasing, proposers can safely continue to make proposals even if they have not yet learned that a new topology version has been chosen.
+Of course if they get too far out-of-date then their proposals will never be chosen.

-There is also a condition that an instance cannot have a value chosen until the previous instance has been chosen, since without knowing all the previous values we cannot know what the current topology is.
+However, it is important when choosing a proposal to know the instance's topology version, so condition `chosen_Suc` ensures that an instance cannot have a value chosen until the previous instance has been chosen (and hence all prior instances have too).

 There is one extra message type, `multi_promised`, which is effectively a `promised_free` message for all future instances simultaneously.